 You can choose to display your Valentine’s Day love trees on a bulletin board or you can turn them into cards and gifts for special people.

-If you’re looking for another project that you can pair with it, our Earth Day project is all about loving the Earth.
+Our Earth Day project is all about loving the Earth.
 The contrast of the heart trees and planets creates a nice effect (and you can leave up the bulletin board for a few months).
-We also have a whole post full of Heart Art Projects.
+We also have a whole post full of Heart Art Projects that work great for Pink Shirt Day, World Kindness Day or Valentine’s Day.

 If you’re already on our email list, you can find this project in the Resource Library.
 Not a ninja yet?
 You can sign up and we’ll send this project directly to your inbox.

-And if you’re looking for more Valentine’s Day-themed activities, check out our post 9 Easy Valentine’s Day Ideas for Upper Elementary.
+For more Valentine’s Day-themed activities, check out our post 9 Easy Valentine’s Day Ideas for Upper Elementary.
 If you’re looking for more art projects for other holidays or seasons, read Art Projects That Will Last All Year.
+We also have a post full of Valentine’s Day Books: Our Favourite Books to Use on Valentine’s Day.

 What are some of your favourite art projects for Valentine’s Day?
 We’re always on the lookout for another great project!
 Be sure to leave us a comment in the space below.